In woodworking, we often use power tools like the circular saw.

 - Install a new one.
 Buy a good quality blade sized properly for your saw, and follow the manufacturer’s instructions on changing the blade.

-If you’ve determined it’s not the blade (and most times it will be the blade), the culprit could be motor issues of one sort or another.
+If you’ve determined it’s not the blade (and most times, it will be the blade), the culprit could be motor issues.

 - Motor brass.
 If the saw is old, the brass might be damaged.
 Open up the motor to check, and if the brass is damaged, remove and replace it.

 - Motor grease.
 Again, if the saw is old, it might be a grease issue.
-Over time the grease will harden, and when that happens, the saw will simply stop.
+Over time, the grease will harden, and the saw will simply stop when that happens.
 Get in the habit of greasing the motor at least once a year to keep the motor in good working condition.
 The manufacturer’s manual will instruct you on how to do this needed maintenance.